-In this lesson pupils will investigate Baptism and compare and contrast Baptism rituals in the UK and Mozambique.
+In this activity pupils will investigate Baptism and compare and contrast Baptism rituals in the UK and Mozambique.
 They will consider what difference baptism and belief in Jesus as ‘water of life’ makes individually, locally and globally, using video clips and photographs from UK and Mozambique.

 Consideration will be given as to how Baptism with water and the Holy Spirit helps Christian believers follow Jesus commandment to Love their neighbours, in ways that make a difference to people’s lives.